SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): ContainerAttributeOption
 ```

-Remove a attribute-option from an attribute of article-type
+Remove an attribute option from an attribute of an article type

 ```